Goa University: Sports

 Dr Shyama Prasad Mukherjee Indoor Stadium is an indoor stadium located on the campus of Goa University.
 The stadium was constructed for the 2014 Lusophony Games for events of volleyball and basketball.
-The stadium is named after Dr Shyama Prasad Mukherjee former Indian politician and the founder of Bhartiya Jana Sangh.
+The stadium is named after Dr Shyama Prasad Mukherjee, the founder of Bhartiya Jana Sangh and former Indian politician.
 The stadium has a seating capacity of 4,000 and was inaugurated by Governor of Goa Bharat Vir Wanchoo in 2014.
 It cost 82 crore and was built in 11 months which is a record for the construction of an indoor stadium of international standard.
 With a 131 m sheet, the stadium is Asia's first stadium which has the longest single-sheet roof.